OE100/PossessedMask/README.md

 # Releases

+# Version 1.0.3

+- Fixed bug where activatable items didn't turn off when switched from.

 # Version 1.0.2

 - Added option to disable dropping the mask until inventory is full enough (has config option)